ClickHouse/clickhouse_vs_snowflake/top_file_type_per_project/README.md

-# Downloads per day by System
+# Top file types by project

 - Aims to test rendering and filtering of a pie-chart showing file types for a project.
 - This test aggregates file types for the last 90 days for a specific project.